ccisman/DAMER/README.md

 ## Usage

 - You can build the project through Cmake(make sure the version of Cmake is matched)
 - The 'test' folder is where you put the test files, including *.c files and *.xml files.
 Those *.c files is the original program files, while those *.xml files indicate the checked properties using LTL form.
 To be noticed, those *.xml files' name must match the *.c files.
 For example, you want to check a program named 'test.c', the correspond xml file must name as 'test-V.xml'.
+And make sure the .c file and the .xml file are in the same directory.

 To run DAMER, use the following command-line from this directory:

-$ cmake-build-debug/PDNet_checker [-showtree] [-showcpn] [-fnum 1] -compare test/triangular-2.c
+$ cmake-build-debug/PDNet_checker [-showtree] [-showcpn] [-fnum 1] (-compare|-directbuild|-slice) (filename)

+for example:
+$ cmake-build-debug/PDNet_checker -fnum 1 -compare test/fib_bench-1.c

 More command can be seen with $ cmake-build-debug/PDNet_checker -help

 ## The picture of syntax tree and cpn can be found in this directory, using Graphviz to generate it, so make sure you have installed Graphviz.